Lockheed Martin Corp (LMT) CEO Marillyn Hewson on Q1 2020 Results - Earnings Call Transcript

 The international community is also deeply affected by this crisis.
 And our company is committed to perform with excellence for our global customers and to support the health and well-being of our employees around the world.
 The corporation is taking steps to aid our employees, teammates and others.
 And in a few moments, I will discuss some of the actions we have taken to help provide support to those affected by this crisis.

 I will touch briefly now on the Department of Defense budgets and the recent presidential budget submission.
 This quarter, the President submitted the fiscal year 2021 budget recommendation to Congress, consistent with the Bipartisan Budget Act of 2019 enacted values, with the total national defense request equaling approximately $741 billion.
 Notably, the DoD reiterated their commitment to the national defense strategy and their submission, with the space domain, air and missile defense and hypersonic programs, key pillars in their strategy and our portfolio, all receiving increases from the previous submissions.
-Congress will continue to process with the authorization and appropriation spaces.
+Congress will continue to process with the authorization and appropriations phases.
 Our programs remain well supported, and our portfolio is broad and expanding.
 We look forward to the finalization of the process and supporting our warfighters' needs.

 Ken will review our first quarter financials and updated full year outlook in more detail in a few minutes.
 I would like to begin by noting that the disruptions introduced by this virus have caused us to reduce our 2020 sales expectation as production and supply chain activities have recently slowed in our Aeronautics business area.
 The changes in our outlook represent impacts we anticipate being recognized over the remainder of the year.
 We are not projecting any changes due to our expected full year operating profit, earnings per share and cash from operations outlooks that we set forth in January.